WinVector/rquery/Examples/Introduction/rquery_Introduction.md

 | 1 | 4 | 7 |
 | 2 | 3 | 8 |

-However, `rquery` operators can act on `rquery` pipelines in place of data.
+`rquery` operators can also act on `rquery` pipelines istead of acting on data.
 We can write our operations as follows:

 ``` r
 ops <- local_td(d) %.>%